-Use atleast 10 variations to train each intent – the more diverse the representative question variations you obtain are, the more thoroughly you can train your intent.
+How many variations to train each intent? – Usually, the more diverse the representative question variations you obtain are, the more thoroughly you can train your intent.
 There is no magic number.
 To properly train Watson on an intent, some intents require 5 variations, some may require more than 50.
-For optimal results, I would target to use more than 10 variations but this depends on how well your testing goes (a later topic).
-I’m not saying you need 300 variations per intent, which seems overboard, but 10 is the minimum as a general guideline in my experience that seemed to be a fair starting point.
+For optimal results, I would target to start with 10 variations and then assess it based on your test results (a later topic).
+I’m not saying you need 300 variations per intent, which seems quite overboard, but 10 is a general guideline I have used in my experience that seemed to be a fair starting point.

 This will also depend on how many intents you have in your deployment.
 In cases where you have a low number of intents, such as 12 intents total, you may not need to provide more than 10 variations to achieve high confidence if the intents are very distinct.

 Variations – this one has been a huge topic when training Watson.
 Using Watson Engagement Advisor in the days before the Conversation service/NLC, the guidance that I had followed successfully, was always to use representative questions as variations.
 I always followed that approach for that technology and it was proven successful.

 The same approach should be followed for the Conversation service/NLC.
 The best practice is to collect representative questions from the actual end users, identify primary intents and use the remaining like-intent questions as variations to train Watson.